Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 ```
 You should see something like this: `<tf.Tensor: shape=(), dtype=int32, numpy=7>`

-If you are reading this then you should be glad of yourself because you did it! your machine is ready to use tensorflow-rocm!
+If you are reading this then you should be glad of yourself because your machine is now ready to use tensorflow-rocm!
+Anyway you should consider testing it with something more complex, like a benchmark.
-## Test with a benchmark
+## Test with a benchmark, the last frontier.
 ```
 sudo apt install git
 git clone https://github.com/tensorflow/benchmarks